svevang/rust-tokenize/README.md

 # rust-tokenize

-A rust library providing a function to tokenize a string.
+Tokenize a string (in the NLP sense) using a rust library and FFI.

 ## Getting Started

  Make sure you have [rust
  installed](https://www.rust-lang.org/en-US/install.html).

-use the provided Makefile to to build the dylib and link with a demo c program
+Use the provided Makefile to to build the dylib and link with a demo c program.

 ```
 $ make